Woman smiling by shopping cart filled with organized boxes for bulk buy success.

 Maximizing Pantry Space

 Start by taking inventory of your pantry space before your bulk shopping trip.
-Remove expired items and donate anything you won’t use.
-Group similar items together—all baking supplies in one area, breakfast items in another.
+Remove expired items and donate anything you won’t use: group similar items together—all baking supplies in one area, breakfast items in another.

 Consider installing adjustable shelving to accommodate different product heights.
 This simple change can double your storage capacity.
 Adding an extra shelf in my pantry created room for six more cereal boxes!